Raghavsharma2001/VolcanoProject/README.md

 # Volcano APP

-This is client-side React application made to interact with API hosted on QUT network.
-API provides Data about the volcanoes around the world.
-This application allows the user to select a country and distance as a search parameter and volcano list is displayed using AG-grid.
-User can see a list of details about the volcano and along with location on the map.
+This is a client-side React application made to interact with API hosted on the QUT network.
+API provides Data about volcanoes around the world.
+This application allows the user to select a country and distance as a search parameter and the volcano list is displayed using AG-grid.
+Users can see a list of details about the volcano along with its location on the map.
 Login functionality is implemented for users to access more details about the population in a Bar Chart.

 ## Technologies